By Katrina Rozga CCC MC (Psych)

 Children in Hong Kong typically do a lot of sitting.
 Sitting at school, sitting on the bus, sitting in extra classes after school, sitting to do homework, and then sitting around playing video games or chatting with friends on their phones.

-With the current novel coronavirus health threat in Hong Kong, schools are closed, sports pitches are off-limits, and many activity classes are suspended.
+With the current coronavirus status in Hong Kong, sports pitches are off-limits, and many activity classes are suspended.
 Kids are likely sitting around the house more than ever.

 We all know that very sedentary lifestyles contribute to both physical and mental ill-health.
 Parents need to prioritise daily exercise for their kids, even in these eventful times.
 It’s one of the easiest and most impactful ways to reap a wide variety of physical, mental, social, and even academic benefits.